-Risk Factors ver Things to Consider Action to Take Yes No Does the light illuminate the room to an adequate standard and allow for the tasks to be performed at the work station, e.g. reading from the screen and printed text, keyboard work and writing on paper?
+Risk Factors Tick Ansv T Things to Consider Action to Take Yes No Cables should be tidy and not a trip or snag hazard Does the light illuminate the room to an adequate standard and allow for the tasks to be performed at the work station, e.g. reading from the screen and printed text, keyboard work and writing on paper?
 Users should be able to control light levels, eg by adjusting window blinds or light switches.
 Consider shading or repositioning light sources or providing local lighting, eg desk lamps (but make sure lights don't cause glare by reflecting off walls or other surfaces).
 Is an adequate level of humidity and ventilation maintained at levels that prevent discomfort and problems of sore eyes?
 DSE and other equipment may dry the air.
 Circulate fresh air if possible.
-Plants may help Consider a humidifier if discomfort is Has any heat that may be produced from workstation equipment that could cause discomfort to individuals been eliminated?
-Severe Can heating be better controlled?
+Plants may help Consider a humidifier if discomfort is severe Has any heat that may be produced from workstation equipment that could cause discomfort to individuals been eliminated?
+Can heating be better controlled?
 More ventilation or air conditioning may be required if there is a lot of electronic equipment in the room.
 Or, can users be moved away from the heat source?
 Have noise levels from workstation equipment that may impair normal concentration been eliminated?
 Consider moving sources of noise, e.g. printers, away from the user.
 If not, consider sound proofing.

-ver Things to Consider Action to Take Yes No 7 Final Questions to User Do you have good control over how you organise and do your work?
+Risk Factors Tick Answer Things to Consider Action to Take Yes No 7 Final Questions to User Do you have good control over how you organise and do your work?
 Taking regular breaks, variation of tasks, postural changes Can you avoid any repetitive inputting?
 Variation of tasks, use of shortcut keys Do you undertake DSE activities at various locations? (including agile spaces, community hubs, hot desking areas, home working, patients homes)?
 When working at various locations ensure you follow the same principles as working at a fixed workstation.
 Dock your laptop to a fixed desktop computer where possible; adjust the IT equipment and furniture to meet your needs.
 Keep the area clean and hygienic between users.
 When homeworking use a table and a supportive chair.
 Has the checklist covered all the problems they may have working with their DSE?
 Have they experienced any discomfort or other symptoms which they attribute to working with their DSE?
 Has the user been advised of their entitlement to eye and eyesight testing?
 Does the user take regular breaks working away from DSE?

-Does the user know how to report any health and safety ill-health or equipment issues?
+Risk Factors Tick Answer Things to Consider Action to Take Does the user know how to report any health and safety ill-health or equipment issues?
 Does the user work agile or across various locations and have a suitable bag to carry their DSE equipment safely?
-Refer to Bag Guidance on Moving & Handling webpage
+Refer to Bag Guidance on Moving & Handling Staffnet webpage Write down the details of any problems h ere: